zavalab/ADAM_Documentation/waste_to_energy.md

 <img src="Pictures\waste_to_energy\low_elec.png">

 <p>
-    This indicates that the price of bio-electricity is so low that the CAFOs would rather dipose of the waste rather than process it.
-If you were to double-click on the CAFOs, you would find that the price of the supplying the manure is negative for each CAFO, which indicates that each CAFO is losing money by supplying waste.
+    This indicates that the price of bio-electricity is so low that the CAFOs would rather dispose of the waste rather than process it.
+If you were to double-click on the CAFOs located on the ADAM website, you would find that the price of supplying the manure is negative for each CAFO, meaning that each CAFO is losing money by supplying waste.
 Additionally, the disposal facility is purchasing the manure at zero cost.
-This means that the CAFOs will suffer a smaller loss if they simply disposed of the waste than attempted to process it.
+This means that the CAFOs are suffering a loss by simply disposing of the waste.
+Knowing this, the CAFOs still decided to dispose of their waste, meaning that processing the waste would result in a greater loss.
 </p>

 <h2>Market Electricity Price</h2>